 There are dozens of “methods” claiming to be cure-all means for escaping stress’s deadly grip.
 But research shows that the best method to cope with stress is to change your way of thinking about it – and prayer does just that.
 Prayer lets us isolate stressful situations by placing trust in God to help resolve the situation.
 Prayer calms us, removes worry, and as a result, removes long-term stress from our lives.

 Researchers at the University of Kentucky devised an ingenious means to research the long-term impact of prayer.
 A 2004 study (Nun Study Positive Emotions in Early Life and Longevity) analyzed diaries of nuns written in 1930 and rated them on a scale of positivity.
-Sixty years later, researchers sought the nuns that were still alive to follow up.
-Their findings: Half of the nuns had lived beyond the average life expectancy and *all* of those who scored high on positive thoughts lived longest of all.
-Prayer not only improves you health, it extends your lifespan.
+Sixty years later, researchers sought out the nuns who were still alive to follow up.
+Their findings: Half of the nuns had lived beyond the average life expectancy, and *all* of those who scored high on positive thoughts lived longest of all.
+Prayer not only improves your health, it extends your lifespan.